 3. Techniques were praised:

 Exactly why these techniques have at times produced inexplicable results wasn’t examined, though.
 Two examples:

-- The paper mentioned the GrimAge methodology findings about “smoking-related changes.”
-But it didn’t explain why the GrimAge methylation findings most closely associated with smoking history also accurately predicted future disease risk with non-smokers.
+- The paper mentioned GrimAge methodology findings about “smoking-related changes.”
+But it didn’t explain why GrimAge methylation findings most closely associated with smoking history also accurately predicted future disease risk with non-smokers.

-Eluding explanations for these types of findings didn’t help build confidence in the methodologies.
+Eluding explanations for these types of findings didn’t help build confidence in methodologies.